jieliu2000/intes/README.md

 On windows you need to install the VC runtime.
 Download from https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170

-To install the fixtures, run the following command:
+To install the runtime, run the following command:

 ```shell
 VC_redist.x64.exe /install /passive /norestart